The wind is a force that is fickle, it’s true,

-Does wind blow much stronger on land or the sea?
+Does the wind blow much stronger on land or the sea?

-Can wind power be harnessed by humans like we?
+Can its wind power be harnessed by humans like we?

 If the wind's so important, well, what can it do?

-Shape deserts and mountains or alter a view?
+It shapes deserts and mountains and can alter a view.

 The birds use the wind to push them on course,